-Loss on extinguishment of debt
+Gain (loss) on extinguishment of debt

-Loss on extinguishment of debt of \$6 million for the nine months ended September 30, 2005 primarily represents approximately \$5 million of losses related to the redemption of our subsidiary's, CC V Holdings, LLC, 11.875% notes due 2008.
+Gain on extinguishment of debt of \$494 million for the nine months ended September 30, 2005 primarily represents approximately \$490 million related to the exchange of approximately \$6.8 billion total principal amount of outstanding debt securities of Charter Holdings in a private placement for new debt securities and approximately \$10 million related to the issuance of Charter Communications Operating, LLC ("Charter Operating") notes in exchange for Charter Holdings notes.
+These gains were offset by approximately \$5 million of losses related to the redemption of our subsidiary's, CC V Holdings, LLC, 11.875% notes due 2008.
 See Note 6 to the condensed consolidated financial statements included elsewhere in this prospectus.
 Loss on extinguishment of debt of \$21 million for the nine months ended September 30, 2004 represents the write-off of deferred financing fees and third party costs related to the Charter Operating refinancing in April 2004.